sst/sst/www/docs/working-with-your-team.md

 ---
 title: Working With Your Team
-description: "How to use Serverless Stack (SST) with a team of developers."
+description: "How to use SST (SST) with a team of developers."
 ---

 When using SST with a team of developers, there are a few different workflows you can choose to keep things organized.
 We've documented the three most common patterns below.
 We've also listed the various tradeoffs in security, complexity, and safety.